 • In 2016 the Higher Education Academy granted me the status of Fellow (FHEA).

-• In 2016 I have been awarded a Junior Research Fellowship by Imperial.
+• In 2016 I was awarded a Junior Research Fellowship by Imperial.
 Starting in August 2016 I will work on my proposal: "A novel system theoretic approach for wireless power transfer systems with applications to implantable medical devices and consumer electronics".

-• On the 1st of February 2016 I have been awarded the degree of Doctor of Philosophy with the thesis "Approximation, Analysis and Control of Large-Scale Systems - Theory and Applications".
+• On the 1st of February 2016 I was awarded the degree of Doctor of Philosophy by Imperial with the thesis "Approximation, Analysis and Control of Large-Scale Systems - Theory and Applications".
 My examiners were Dr. David Angeli and Prof. Malcolm C. Smith.

 • From 04 September to 13 November 2015 I was a Visiting Scholar at NYU, collaborating with Prof. Zhong-Ping Jiang.

-• In 2015 I have been awarded the title of EEE Departmental GTA of the Year for my contributions to the teaching activities of the department.
+• In 2015 I was awarded the title of EEE Departmental GTA of the Year for my contributions to the teaching activities of the department.

 • In November 2013 I visited MINES ParisTech, collaborating with Dr. Laurent Praly.

 Scarciotti G, Astolfi A, 2017, Data-driven model reduction by moment matching for linear and nonlinear systems, Automatica, Vol:79, ISSN:0005-1098, Pages:340-351

 Scarciotti G, Astolfi A, 2016, Moment-based discontinuous phasor transform and its application tothe steady-state analysis of inverters and wireless power transfersystems, IEEE Transactions on Power Electronics, Vol:31, ISSN:0885-8993, Pages:8448-8460